-No student who has not graduated from high school shall be considered permanently removed from school unless the Principal has sent notice to a student, and that student's parent/guardian, who has been absent from school for ten (10) consecutive days of unexcused absence.
-The notice shall be sent within five (5) days of the tenth consecutive day of absence and shall offer at least 2 dates and times within the next ten (10) days for an exit interview with the Superintendent or designee, the student, and the student's parent/guardian.
+No student who has not graduated from high school shall be considered permanently removed from school unless an administrator of the school has sent notice to a student, and that student's parent/guardian, who has been absent from school for ten (10) consecutive days of unexcused absence.
+The notice shall be sent within five (5) days of the tenth consecutive day of absence and shall offer at least 2 dates and times within the next ten (10) days for an exit interview with the Superintendent or designee, the student, and the student's parent/guardian to occur prior to the student permanently leaving school.
 The notice shall be in both English and the primary language of the home, if applicable.
 The notice shall include contact information for scheduling the exit interview and shall indicate the parties shall reach an agreement on the date/time of the interview within the ten (10) day timeframe.
-The timeframe may be extended at the request of the parent/guardian and no extension shall exceed 14 days.
+The timeframe may be extended at the request of the parent/guardian and no extension shall exceed fourteen (14) days.